Richard Alpert (artist): Career in the 2000s

 I think that all of my work ties into sculptural ideas whether video, performances, and obviously creating objects.
 All the art that I produce, or have produced, I feel can be interpreted as sculpture, even the work that might be seen as painting.

 Since then Alpert has showed his work with a series of videos based on images recorded from a high-speed train journey in Spain, AVE (Alta Velocidad España) variations #1-10.
 Individual videos from this series have been screened in Europe, Cuba and India.

 Alpert has also published three other books based on his photographs and videos over past ten years.
 He also restored a 1967 16mm film made whilst a student at the University of Pittsburgh, Pennsylvania.

 Alpert continues to produce object sculpture, photography and graphic (drawings) artwork.

 He featured in Light on the Walls of Life: A Tribute Anthology to Lawrence Ferlinghetti, ISBN 9781734146011 published by Jambu Press, San Francisco, March 24, 2022.
 The image of his sculpture "Open the Bomb Bay Doors, Hal", appears on page 43.

+Political Career

+He announced his candidacy for Governor of California as a write in.
+He did not fill the paperwork and votes for him will not be counted.